 Satisfied customers are the lifeblood of our business.
 With the owner directly involved in each job from start to finish, it is easier to be sure there will be no surprises along the way.
 As the old saying goes, “measure twice, cut once”.
 We will take a rough measurement for replacement windows on our initial visit and then give you a firm, guaranteed price for the type of window you like best.

-About 2 weeks later, we will call you in order to firm up which day we will start the installation.
-It is typical for our replacement window installers to install about 6-10 windows per day, so it is not difficult to figure out how long it should take to install your replacement windows.
-Ordinarily, after we meet with you and you decide to work with us, we will start your window installation in about 3 weeks.
-This usually includes a few days for us to get out there to measure your existing openings.
+When your windows are delivered to our warehouse, we will call you, in order to firm up which day the installation will be started - weather permitting, of course !
+It is typical for our replacement window installers to install about 10 – 12 per day, so it is not difficult to figure out how long it should take to install your replacement windows.